On this page:

 - Allows restoring from a checkpoint in a different namespace

-- If a regular
+- If the referenced

 PersistentCheckpointdoesn't exist or has no checkpoint data, the pod starts fresh

-Usage Examples
+Examples

 Example 1: Web API Service